inbravo/travel/june-2019/README.md

 *	I am not able to find any mechanic here, owing to Ramadan days, all mechanics are retired early for the day
 *	After deciding to find a mechanic tomorrow early, started riding for another 20 kilometers towards Ganderbal
 *	Entire Srinagar is busy, lots of life around mosques and roads crossings.
 I am getting good feelings
-*	After stopping here and there to talk to local people, i realized that people are very welcoming
+*	After stopping here and there to talk to local people, i realized that people are very helping
 *	Armed forces everywhere, which is making me never forget that i am in disturbed region of my country

 ##  Ganderbal